best in class

 Size range: XXS to 6XL | Rise and compression: High-rise, mid-compression | Pockets: None

-We’ve written before that these Girlfriend Collective tights are one of the athleisure brand’s best products — especially for their environmental credentials (fabric made using 25 recycled plastic bottles) and size inclusivity.
+I’ve been testing out a pair of these tights too, and I find them to be truly comfortable.
+Though they’re a little less compressive than the Lululemon pair above, I’ve had no issue with them falling down when running.
+Made from recycled plastic bottles, they’re fabricated from soft and smooth material that feels surprisingly luxe.
 Jones is a fan, saying that these are by far “the most sustainable” yoga pants that are “still concerned with fit and look.”
 Health-care entrepreneur Hil Moss, a breast-cancer survivor who has undergone a mastectomy and rounds of chemotherapy and immunotherapy, says that Girlfriend Collective’s leggings made the process just a bit easier: “They are insanely comfortable.
 I have multiple pairs in different colors — that’s how much I love them.”
-Testing out a pair for myself, I was surprised by how luxe a performance fabric made out of recycled plastic could feel.
-These are high-quality yoga pants that are just a tad less compressive than the Lululemon pair above, yet I’ve had no issue with them falling down when running.

 Best plus-size yoga pants